milandr/mdr1986x-JFlash/README.md

 The `JFlash.py` script redefines GDB `load` command, so when Eclipse calls `load`, the script runs instead.

-The script creates `JFlash.log` in the folder of the current project, also LOADER prints trace into RTT,<br>
-just uncomment launch of RTT client in the batch file.
+The script creates `JFlash.log` in the folder of the current project, also LOADER prints trace into RTT, just uncomment launch of RTT client in the batch file.